-Explain to the user how his installation operates, in particular the functions of the room sensor and the programmes accessible to them via the user interface.
+Explain to the user the operation of the installation (heating and hot water temperature settings), especially the ambient sensor functions and the programs that are accessible via the user interface.

 Emphasise that a heated floor has significant inertia and that therefore any adjustments must be made gradually.
 Also explain to the end user how to check the filling of the heating circuit.